ywhGurgris/DNCCQ-PPO/README.md

 The xquic_forrlcc directory is the executor, namely XQUIC congestion control, which is implemented in the form of a patch in the C language implementation of the XQUIC protocol library.

+The deploy directory  is a deployment module that can be used to test the effect of the trained model.

 The measureFramework-forxquic directory is the measureframework modified by XQUIC, which starts  XQUIC flow.

 The static-build-xquic directory is for statically compiling the xquic client.